 How can I confirm that my report was received by the FEC?

-Once a report has been received by the Commission, the document will be placed on the FEC Disclosure Report Index.
+Once a report has been received by the Commission, the document will be placed on the FEC's Candidate and Committee Viewer.
 Upon searching for a committee, the user will be able to view reports filed by the committee and the date received by the Commission.

 Reports filed electronically can also be viewed on the Electronic Filing Report Retrieval page.